-This course will build on the topics scholars covered in Introduction to Data Science and will cover in more depth Machine Learning concepts such as supervised and unsupervised learning, neural nets, and the ethical issues surrounding them.
-Scholars will go deeper into the math behind clustering algorithms such as K Means and predictive models such as Decision Trees and SVC.
-The course will have code alongs in every class and weekly coding labs.
-Midterm and final projects will allow scholars to make their own predictive models by writing their own algorithms or modifying existing ones.
+This course builds on the topics scholars covered in Introduction to Data Science and covers in more depth machine learning concepts such as supervised and unsupervised learning as well as neural nets, and the ethical issues surrounding them.
+Scholars go deeper into the math behind clustering algorithms such as K Means and predictive models such as Decision Trees and SVC.
+The course includes code-alongs in every class and weekly coding labs.
+Midterm and final projects allow scholars to make their own predictive models by writing their own algorithms or modifying existing ones.

-Arts
+The Arts

 The Success Academy High School Arts department is committed to cultivating the creative talents that our scholars possess.
-Our teachers are content experts that challenge scholars to be expressive, confident pioneers.
-Ultimately, scholars will learn to question, interpret, and appreciate works of visual, musical and dramatic art by studying selected masterpieces and/or producing original pieces.
+Our teachers are content experts who challenge scholars to be expressive, confident pioneers.
+Ultimately, scholars learn to question, interpret, and appreciate works of visual, musical, and dramatic art by studying selected masterpieces and/or producing original pieces.
 Scholars can choose to hone these skills by exploring the expansive list of disciplines within the Arts department.